cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 ## Conclusion

-This was a simple script to showcase AppleScript and to show how it can integrate with the Apple ecosystem, here focusing on extracting Spotify info to display in a tmux status bar.
+This was a simple script to showcase AppleScript and to show how it can integrate with the Apple ecosystem, here focusing on extracting Spotify info to display in a Tmux status bar.
 In the next article, we will expand on it to add additional controls such as next, previous, pause/play, and repeat.